Iancheung228/Iancheung228.github.io/_posts/2024-04-20-barebone_transformer.md

 ---

 ## Goal of this post:
-The goal of this post is to provide a gentle, visual introduction to the core mechanisms within a transformer model.
+This post documents my written notes that helped me better understand the core mechanism of the [transformer paper](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf).
+I have benefited tremendously from [Andrej Karparthy's youtube tutorial](https://www.youtube.com/watch?v=kCc8FmEb1nY&t=3720s)  and his [code which could be found here](https://github.com/karpathy/ng-video-lecture).
+Here is the [notebook](https://colab.research.google.com/drive/1nlZDMEVV6mAGixBIm6t2ZDJMGpqvcWf5#scrollTo=PfTS95CgJsUs) with my own annotation for reference.
 To focus on the core aspect of the transformer, this post will go through one training iteration on a single piece of data.
 Of course, in practice, we usually train on a batch of data.

 ## The problem
 A common problem a transformer model can solve is predicting the next word that appears given a sequence of input.